wreck-lab/docs/phat2/initialize.md

 > **IMORTANT**
 As soon as the Raspberry Pi power LED turns on, remove the printHAT 2 boot jumper

 The initialization will continue in the background, lasting few minutes and taking care of all the software updates.
 In a short while you should be able to [connect to the Raspberry Pi](network)

+> **IMORTANT**
+On the Raspberry Pi Zero the initialization process is very slow due to the reduced processing power of the board.
+Wait at least 5 minutes before continuing, to make sure the procedure is complete.

 ![phat2_assembly](../assets/img/phat2_rpi_assembly.png)
 *Fig.1 - printHAT 2 and Raspberry Pi stack alignment*